Degederon/HouseRulesGuide/README.md

 Section 20.1 \& 243.1 introducing artist Hanna Yumidun and her message.
 See her artwork and story.

-&nbsp;	1.
-Section 14 that provides all of the hero’s overview now has new character graphics and an overview of what they do!
+ 	1. Section 14 that provides all of the hero’s overview now has new character graphics and an overview of what they do!

-&nbsp;	2.
-A new publication cover!
+ 	2. A new publication cover!
 Do you like it?

-&nbsp;	3.
-Section 8 of the rules section has been totally revamped.
+ 	3. Section 8 of the rules section has been totally revamped.
 I never liked the sterile look of the descriptions.
 It now talks to you and provides more of a conversational feel.
 It gives you some real-world examples of how to use them.
 The entire section has been rewritten.
 More rules have been added.

-&nbsp;	4.
-The entire guide has been restructured by font size and section selection.
+ 	4. The entire guide has been restructured by font size and section selection.
 Everything pops out a little better now and has more of a professional feel.

 \* A new YouTube channel - https://www.youtube.com/@degesdemeogroup